rajendarreddyj/development-java/README.md

 development-java
 =================
-This Directory will have example projects related to spring framework, hibernate, Core Java and Java EE.
+This repository will have example projects related to spring framework, hibernate, Core Java and Java EE.

+This mojo performs byte code analysis to determine missing or unused dependencies.
+This goal is meant to be launched from the command line.
+It will fork the build and execute test-compile so there are class files to analyze.
+If you want to bind analyze in your pom, use the dependency:analyze-only mojo instead.

+`mvn dependency:analyze`

 Below for just detecting projects that override the dependencyManagement directly.
 Set ignoreDirect to false to detect these otherwise normal conditions.

 `mvn dependency:analyze-dep-mgt`

+This mojo is used to view the dependency hierarchy of the project currently being built.
+It will output the resolved tree of dependencies that the Maven build process actually uses.

+`mvn dependency:tree`

- Displays all dependencies that have newer versions available.
+This mojo displays all dependencies that have newer versions available.

 `mvn versions:display-dependency-updates`

-Displays all plugins that have newer versions available.
+This mojo displays all plugins that have newer versions available.

 `mvn versions:display-plugin-updates`

-Displays properties that are linked to artifact versions and have updates available.
+This mojo displays properties that are linked to artifact versions and have updates available.

 `mvn versions:display-property-updates`